DanilKochergin/GeoVoice/README.md

 **GeoVoice** is an Android application written in Kotlin that allows users to **listen to pre-uploaded audio guides based on location**.

 The app displays a list of available audio guides and lets users play them.
-Each guide is associated with GPS coordinates, but audio is **only played**, not recorded.

 ---